 The only not so good issue with other career options is that even if you are very good, you have to deal with lots of other issues too.

-The market is open only for limited period, you can’t trade when market is not open.
+The market is open only for a limited period, you can’t trade when the market is not open.
 There is no call from home, late client meetings, no deadlines, no office time rush.
 Nothing.

-Can I start trading with small amount and then grow my trading capital?
+Can I start trading with a small amount and then grow my trading capital?

 For a moment, let’s say you are planning to trade in NIFTY futures.
 Now, the trading margin required is only Rs.
-52000 ( as per Zerodha, Upstox as on March 2018).
-Which means for this amount you can have approximately 4 lots of NIFTY for a carried position.
+52000 ( as per Zerodha, Upstox as in March 2018).
+This means for this amount you can have approximately 4 lots of NIFTY for a carried position.
 Or you can trade 1 lot with trading capital of only 53k.

 Well, quite simply no. You can but then there are high chances that you will lose more than you will win.

-Which means if your stop loss is hit, let’s say of 20 points, then you lost (75*20 = 1500/-) which means now your ability to trade another lot is lost.
+This means if your stop-loss is hit, let’s say of 20 points, then you lost (75*20 = 1500/-) which means now your ability to trade another lot is lost.
 And what is the guarantee that the next trade will be profitable, or next to that?

-You see market 80% of times market is just consolidating in certain range and it is trending only 20% of time.
+You see market 80% of the times market is just consolidating in a certain range and it is trending only 20% of the time.

-Thus, you can’t underestimate risk or money management factor in any trading plan.
+Thus, you can’t underestimate the risk or money management factor in any trading plan.

-So, the only way is changing the way you trade.
+So, the only way is to change the way you trade.
 Like buying delivery shares, instead of futures.
-Only issue is that you won’t be able to short the market.
-But in face of risk that trading with less amount of money does, that is better choice.
+The only issue is that you won’t be able to short the market.
+But in the face of the risk that trading with less amount of money does, that is a better choice.